Code-Institute-Submissions/data-centric-1/README.md

 ### Code

+- Tim's Task Manager tutorial videos were used much as a reference for making my project, like setting up the Flask in my app.py file, creating the env file, creating the search input code and C.R.U.D functionalities which I customized for my own project.
+- The code for the hero-image zooming in was taken from the Love Running project in the CI course.
+- The pattern for the email validation was taken from this [Stackoverflow post](https://stackoverflow.com/questions/5601647/html5-email-input-pattern-attribute)
+- For styling the scrollbar this [w3schools tutorial](https://www.w3schools.com/howto/howto_css_custom_scrollbar.asp) was used and edited for my own needs.
+- The code for making the loader was used from this [w3schools tutorial](https://www.w3schools.com/howto/howto_css_loader.asp*/) and customized for my own needs.
+- I copied the validateMaterializeSelect() function from Tim's tutorial Task manager videos to make the validation work on the select options from Materialize.
+- The ".then, function(response), return false" in the sendEmail() function was used from the Resume project on the CI course for getting a response when sending an email and to prevent a new page from loading.
 ### Content

 The text on the start page is written by me.
 The text for the recipes are taken from here [Positive Pranic](https://positivepranic.com/)